SergejKasper/ng-ioc/README.md

 ]);
 ```

 ## Get started

 Install through bower:

         bower install ng-ioc

-Take a look at the example folder and see how stuff is included in the tests.
+Take a look at the section above and consider how stuff is included in the tests.

 To see the example passing tests clone this project and run in the folder: